Discharge (band): Influence

 As well as bringing the D-beat subgenre into existence, Discharge influenced bands operating within other types of extreme music.
 Decibel magazine states that there are "...few bands who have had more influence over so many different scenes than Discharge", including the first generation of thrash bands, grind and hardcore groups.

 "Discharge's influence on heavy metal is incalculable and metal superstars such as Metallica, Anthrax and Sepultura have covered Discharge's songs in tribute."
 Some photos of Metallica, Anthrax and Exodus band members from the early 1980s show them wearing Discharge T-shirts.
 Thrash metal groups like Metallica and Slayer were inspired by their speed and brutality.
 Anthrax was already playing Discharge cover songs by 1983.

-Oakland metal band Neurosis named Discharge's "Hear Nothing, See Nothing, Say Nothing" (the title track of the album of the same name) as one of the top five UK anarcho-punk tracks.
+In an interview with The Guardian in 2016, the band was cited along with a number of other British anarcho-punk bands of the early 80s as being an influence to the American avant-garde metal group Neurosis.
+Neurosis named Discharge's "Hear Nothing, See Nothing, Say Nothing" (the title track of the album of the same name) as one of the top five UK anarcho-punk tracks.
 The band's singer/guitarist Steve Von Till stated that Discharge "...bridged the gap between Motörhead, Venom and punk rock" with their "huge fucking wall-of-sound guitar that was just ridiculously punishing, taking on heavy metal's gain and volume but creating something totally unique and new."

 Discharge have been credited for laying the groundwork for grindcore.
-Early grindcore acts such as Napalm Death and Repulsion were influenced by Discharge, as were early death metal acts such as Celtic Frost and Nihilist.
+Early grindcore acts such as Napalm Death and Repulsion were influenced by Discharge, as were death metal acts such as At the Gates and Nihilist.
 Discharge were also crucial to the development of crust punk, influencing many of the first crust bands, such as Doom, Hellbastard and Antisect.

+Other bands to have cited Discharge as an influence include Hellhammer, Celtic Frost, Sodom, Holocausto, Sepultura, Sarcófago, Attila Csihar of Mayhem, Tormentor and Sunn O))), Blasphemy, Queens Of The Stone Age, Machine Head, Prong, Dogstar and Slipknot.